XRPLF/xrpl.js/docs/index.md

 Type | Description
 ---- | -----------
 `ledgerClosed` | Sent by the `ledger` stream when the consensus process declares a new fully validated ledger.
 The message identifies the ledger and provides some information about its contents.
-`validationReceived` | Sent by the validations stream when the server receives validation messages, also called validation votes, from validators it trusts.
+`validationReceived` | Sent by the `validations` stream when the server receives a validation message, also called a validation vote, regardless of whether the server trusts the validator.
 `transaction` | Sent by many subscriptions including `transactions`, `transactions_proposed`, `accounts`, `accounts_proposed`, and `book` (Order Book).
 See [Transaction Streams](https://ripple.com/build/rippled-apis/#transaction-streams) for details.
 `peerStatusChange` | Admin-only.
 Reports a large amount of information on the activities of other `rippled` servers to which the server is connected.